hiveeyes/terkin-datalogger/doc/getting-started.rst

     # Get most recent development sources
     git pull

-    # Setup sandbox environment
+    # Setup the sandbox environment on your workstation
     make setup

-    # Upload framework and program to device
+    # Upload framework and datalogger to the device
     make install

     # Upload program sketch and invoke hard reset